 Want more flexibility?
 Try an each-way bet.
 It splits your stake in half: one part goes on the horse to win, the other on it to place (usually top two or three).
 It’s a great way to ease into betting with a safety net.

-New to the game?
+New to the game and not have yet much experience on how to bet on horses?
 That’s awesome—but let’s make sure you don’t blow your budget in the first ten minutes.
 Here are some classic rookie mistakes to avoid:

 Set a budget and stick to it.
 Don’t treat it like an income stream.
 This should be fun, exciting—not stressful.
 Keep your bets smart and your expectations realistic.

-Let’s break down the main types of bets so you know where to start:
+Let’s break down the main types of bets so you know where to start when looking for the best strategy on how to bet on horses:

 Feeling brave?
 Try these: